zeebe-io/zeebe-chaos/chaos-days/blog/2024-11-14-Camunda-Exporter-performance/index.md

 #### CPU

 Investing this, we can look at the CPU.
-On our base Benchmark, we have CPU throttling around 20%.
+On our base Benchmark, we have CPU throttling at around 20%.

 ![cpu](base-cpu.png)